-- Half (52%) of the assessed households (HHs) inbound to Bor Town were reported to be from Juba County. - Returning from the displacment was the most reported pull factor into Bor Town as reported by less than half of the assessed HHs (16%). - Access to food was the most reported push factor out of Bor Town in October and was cited by 51% of the assessed HHs. - More than half (73%) of assessed inbound HHs reported arriving from a non-camp setting while 97% of assessed outbound HHs reported that their original point of departure was a non-camp setting. - More than three quarters (77%) of inbound HHs reported they intended to stay in the new location for more than 6 months or permanently.
+- Roughly a third (31%) of the assessed households (HHs) inbound to Bor Town were reported to be from Juba County. - Access to education was the most reported pull factor into Bor Town as reported by almost a third of the assessed HHs (32%). - Avoiding disaster was the most reported push factor out of Bor Town in January and was cited by 28% of the assessed HHs. - A large majority (80%) assessed inbound HHs reported arriving from a non-camp setting while 98% of assessed outbound HHs reported that their original point of departure was a non-camp setting. - Over three-quarters (77%) of inbound HHs reported they intended to stay in the new location for more than 6 months or permanently.